-The Fiji Government has banned the fishing, sale and export of all species of Grouper (kawakawa) and Coral Trout (donu) during their peak spawning months, from the 6th of June through to the 30th of September, 2018, to help revive these rapidly declining fish species.
+The Fiji Government has banned the harvest, sale, buying, possession or export of all species of Grouper (kawakawa) and Coral Trout (donu) during their peak spawning months, from the 1st of June through to the 30th of September, to help revive these rapidly declining fish species.

-Any person or business found selling kawakawa and donu during the 4-month ban period can have their fish confiscated and could receive high fines:
+Any person or business found harvesting, selling, buying, possessing or exporting kawakawa and donu during the 4-month ban period will have their fish confiscated and will receive high fines:

 The level of the fine can depend on the severity of the offense and will be determined by the Fiji Court System.

 Kawakawa and donu are A-grade fish that are critical food and income for Fijians.
 But these fisheries are facing collapse, if no management action is taken.
 The ban is intended to ensure the fish species are allowed to successfully breed each year, so the stocks recover.
 Because if we let them breed each year, we can have more fish the rest of the year.

 Why These Fish?

 Kawakawa and donu breed each year, in large numbers, in the same places.
 These breeding sites were traditionally fished, but as the population and income needs in Fiji have increased, these breeding sites are being heavily overfished, leaving too few fish to restock Fiji’s fishing grounds.

 According to the Fiji Ministry of Fisheries, more than 80 per cent of Fiji’s known kawakawa and donu breeding sites are either declining or have been lost.
 One study found fish landings of kawakawa have declined 70 percent over 30 years, with some areas of Fiji hardly catching the prized fish anymore.
 Fishermen interviews tell the same story: These fish are harder and harder to catch in our fishing grounds.
 We are losing these prized fish at alarming rates.